-Friends and family members of former Singing River Hospice of Light patients held a remembrance ceremony and honored their loved ones by planting a live oak tree near the walking trail at Singing River Hospital on November 10.
+Friends and family members of former Singing River Hospice of Light patients held a remembrance ceremony and honored their loved ones by planting a live oak tree near the walking trail at Singing River Healthplex in Pascagoula on November 9th.

-November is recognized as National Hospice Month, and as tradition, Hospice of Light planted a tree remembering patients who died during the last year.
+November is recognized as National Hospice Month, and as tradition, Hospice of Light planted a tree remembering patients who passed away during the last year.

 “This tree planting is about the families who have lost a loved one and their legacy,” explained Crystal Davis, Practice Administrator, Singing River Hospice of Light.
 “Our caregivers and employees care deeply for the families of our patients and offer a variety of services to them to help deal with grief and loss.
 Planting a live oak tree allows us to provide a living remembrance and is just one of the many ways we want to honor and remember their loved ones for years to come.”